Lightning and a burning car pushed into a gully are blamed for wildfires scorching the West

 A burning car pushed into a gully sparked California’s largest wildfire of the year, authorities said Thursday as they announced the arrest of a suspect.
 Meanwhile other blazes scorched the Pacific Northwest.

-Flames from the fire the man is accused of starting exploded into what is now the Park Fire, which has burned more than 110 square miles (289 square kilometers) near the city of Chico.
-Evacuations were ordered in Butte and Tehama counties, with the blaze only 3% contained by midday Thursday.
+Flames from the fire the man is accused of starting exploded into what is now the Park Fire, which has burned more than 195 square miles (505 square km) near the city of Chico.
+Evacuations were ordered in Butte and Tehama counties, with the blaze only 3% contained by Thursday evening.

 California authorities did not immediately name the man they arrested.

+President Joe Biden called Oregon Gov. Tina Kotek on Thursday night and offered his support to ensure the state has everything it needs to fight the fires, the White House said.

-Baker County Sheriff Travis Ash called the rain a “godsend” and the Oregon State Fire Marshal said firefighters were set to “seize the opportunity” of better conditions to push back the fire on the Oregon-Idaho border that remained unpredictable and just 20% contained, according to the government website InciWeb.
+Baker County Sheriff Travis Ash called the rain a “godsend,” and the Oregon State Fire Marshal said firefighters were set to “seize the opportunity” of better conditions to push back the fire on the Oregon-Idaho border.
+It remained unpredictable and was just 20% contained, according to the government website InciWeb.

-Lightning strikes along the Oregon-Idaho border started 15 new fires overnight in Idaho, the U.S. Forest Service told Boise’s KBOI-TV, but several had already been extinguished by Thursday afternoon.
-More than 2,800 cloud-to-ground lightning strikes were detected across southeast Oregon and Idaho on Wednesday alone, the National Weather Service in Boise said Thursday.
+Lightning strikes started 15 new fires overnight in Idaho, the U.S. Forest Service told Boise’s KBOI-TV, but several had already been extinguished by Thursday afternoon.
+More than 2,800 cloud-to-ground lightning strikes were detected across southeast Oregon and Idaho on Wednesday alone, the National Weather Service in Boise said.

 Overall, nearly 1,562 square miles (4,045 square kilometers) have burned so far this summer in the Pacific Northwest.
 Oregon alone has 34 large fires, almost all of them in the central or eastern part of the state.